 Leaves that are destined to become Dragonwell are roasted within a few hours after plucking to halt oxidation.
 As they are heated on the wok the tea maker firmly but gently presses them against with sides of the pan.
 Repeating this step many times effectively folds the leaves into a sword shape while also removing any residual moisture.
 Although this step was traditionally done by hand, machines are often used now to increase production.

 Eric from Tea Geek posted a great video of his experience making Dragonwell in Hangzhou.

 What Is That Fuzz In My Tea?

 I often see panicked posts on forums from people who are worried that their Dragonwell tea might be moldy.
 The fuzzy bits they’re seeing are actually trichomes, the tiny little hairs that protect the delicate buds of the tea plant.
 This is actually an indicator of a higher quality tea!
 You might find trichomes coating the inside of the bag of tea, clumped on leaves, or in fuzzy little balls on their own.
 Trichomes add sweetness and make the mouthfeel of brewed tea softer.

 The West Lake region has a mild climate with abundant rainfall and rich soil.
 This terroir is a big part of what defines this tea.
 It would not taste the same if it was produced somewhere else.
 There are five mountain peaks where Dragonwell is made.
 Not all tea companies will reveal where their dragonwell is from but the good ones will give you very specific information.
 In order of desirability they are:

 - Hupao – Tiger’s Peak

 - Meijawu – Plum Peak

 Do you have a favorite dragonwell?
-Let me know about it in the comments!
+What’s your favorite way to brew it?
+Let me know in the comments below!